 The RIM is an abstract model and leaves many degrees of freedom with regard to representing a specific item of clinical information.
 The HL7 Clinical Statement project is has developed and is now maintaining a more refined model for representing discrete instances of clinical information and the context within which they are recorded.

-The HL7 Clinical Statement pattern is a refinement of the RIM, which provides a consistent structural approach to representation of clinical information across a range of different domains.
-However, neither the RIM nor the Clinical Statement pattern place any limits on the level of clinical detail that may be expressed in a structured form.
+The HL7 Clinical Statement model is a refinement of the RIM, which provides a consistent structural approach to representation of clinical information across a range of different domains.
+However, neither the RIM nor the Clinical Statement model place any limits on the level of clinical detail that may be expressed in a structured form.
 At the least structured extreme, an HL7 Clinical Document Architecture (CDA) document may express an entire encounter as text with presentational markup, without any coded clinical information.
 An intermediate level of structure might be applied when communicating a clinical summary with each diagnosis and operative procedure represented as a separate coded statement.
-Requirements for more comprehensive communication of electronic health records can be met by using the Clinical Statement pattern to fully structure and encode each individual finding and/or each step in a procedure.
+Requirements for more comprehensive communication of electronic health records can be met by using the Clinical Statement model to fully structure and encode each individual finding and/or each step in a procedure.

-The Clinical Statement pattern is the common foundation for the CDA Entries in HL7 Clinical Document Architecture release 2 and for the clinical information content of HL7 Care Provision messages.
-Details of the Clinical Statement pattern can be found in the Common Domains section of the HL7 Version 3 Publication (see clinical statements).
+The Clinical Statement model is the common foundation for the CDA Entries in HL7 Clinical Document Architecture release 2 and for the clinical information content of HL7 Care Provision messages.
+Details of the Clinical Statement model can be found in the Common Domains section of the HL7 Version 3 Publication (see clinical statements).

-Even within the constraints of the Clinical Statement pattern, similar clinical information can be represented in different ways.
+Even within the constraints of the Clinical Statement model, similar clinical information can be represented in different ways.
 One key variable is the nature of the code system chosen to represent the primary semantics of each statement.
 The other key variable is the way in which overlaps and gaps between the expressiveness of the information model (clinical statement) and the chosen terminology are reconciled.

-1.8.4 Coding and Terminologies
+Coding and Terminologies